CrunchyData/postgres-operator-examples/README.md

 # Examples for Using [PGO](https://github.com/CrunchyData/postgres-operator), the Postgres Operator from Crunchy Data

-This repository contains a collection of installers and examples for deploying, operating and maintaining Postgres clusters using PGO, the Postgres Operator from Crunchy Data as part of [Crunchy Postgres for Kubernetes](https://www.crunchydata.com/products/crunchy-postgresql-for-kubernetes).
+This repository contains a collection of examples for deploying, operating, and maintaining Postgres clusters using PGO, the Postgres Operator from Crunchy Data as part of [Crunchy Postgres for Kubernetes](https://www.crunchydata.com/products/crunchy-postgresql-for-kubernetes).
+Using these examples assumes that you already have PGO running.
+The kustomize installer for PGO can be found in the [postgres-operator](https://github.com/CrunchyData/postgres-operator) repo.
+The PGO helm installer can be [installed via the OCI registry](https://access.crunchydata.com/documentation/postgres-operator/latest/installation/helm).

 The use of these examples with PGO and other container images (aside from those provided by Crunchy Data) will require modifications of the examples.